weiwenlan/Interactive-Lab-Hub/Lab 3/README.md

 ### What worked well about the system and what didn't?

 The system could receive information explicitly.
-However, they do think it would be better if there are more interactions, like repeat.
+However, testers do think it would be better if there are more interactions, like repeat and use voice to control the bot.

 ### What worked well about the controller and what didn't?